pfsense/docs/source/captiveportal/captive-portal-configuration.rst

 When using an authentication server, it is recommanded to block/reserve the username "unauthenticated", in order to prevent users to connect using this username.
 This can be done by registering a disabled account in the remote authentication server (recommanded when using LDAP) or by preventing this user to login (recommanded when using a RADIUS server).

-This username is used internally in pfSense for defining an user not yet authenticated, or for defining connected users when using "no authentication" method and no username has been provided. for this reason, this username is given special rights, such as bypassing "block concurrent logins" option.
+This username is used internally in pfSense for defining an user not yet authenticated, or for defining connected users when using "no authentication" method and no username has been provided.
+For this reason, this username is given special rights, such as bypassing "block concurrent logins" option.

 .. _label-radius-server: